I WRITE ABOUT business and politics and sometimes the places where those two intersect.

 Sam Wyly’s billion-dollar fortune was at stake in a $550 million SEC lawsuit.
 So, too, was the legacy of his deceased brother, Charles, who had been a prominent philanthropist.
 So when I wrote this piece about the case, why wasn’t Sam worried?
 (And now that the jury has found Sam and Charles liable, what now?
 I address that here.)

-Jeb Hensarling is an influential GOP Congressman from Texas.
-But this story dubbed him a “nobody.”
+Jeb Hensarling was an influential GOP Congressman from Texas before he returned to private business.
+Still, this story dubbed him a “nobody.”

 As the Washington editor for The Land Report magazine, I covered federal land policy.
 This was a preview of the Obama Administration’s land policy agenda.

 Ray Washburne owns the most expensive piece of retail real estate in Texas and sometimes has influential politicians, like the one pictured here, over to his house.
-After this story ran, he was named the Republican National Committee’s finance chairman.
+After this story ran, he was named the Republican National Committee’s finance chairman and is now part of the Trump Administration.

 Joe Bastianich, the stern former co-host of Fox’s MasterChef and author of Restaurant Man, was heavier and far less famous when I met him.
 But he still knew everything about the business of dining.